How Can C2 Traffic Be Detected in Regular IMAP Data Traffic?

-Does the command and control (C2) traffic of an attack transmitted via IMAP remain “invisible”?
-Or can a C2 agent specially designed for IMAP be detected?
-We have tested it.
+Does the command and control traffic of an attack transmitted via IMAP remain “invisible”?
+Or can a purpose-built IMAP C2 agent be detected?

 Attack detection in practice